platformio/platformio-core/docs/librarymanager/config.rst

 .. note::
     You can omit :ref:`libjson_version` field and define :ref:`libjson_repository` field.
-In this situation
+In this case
-    *PlatformIO-API Crawler* will use the CVS-revision from the latest commit.
+    *PlatformIO-API Crawler* will use the *CVS*-revision from the latest commit.

 .. _libjson_author: